-We will be meeting with Epic soon – please weigh in!
+We started meeting with Epic in January 2022 – please weigh in!

 January 2022 – Recently, using one of our MSNBC op-eds as a platform, we asked the makers of Epic charting software for a meeting to discuss how their widely-used software might become more nurse-friendly and use less of nurses’ precious clinical time.
 That would enable nurses to spend more time on direct patient care–including tasks the software itself records–as well as improve nurses’ sense of well-being and ability to advocate.
 Epic representatives graciously agreed to discuss this with us, and we have a meeting set for the middle of this month.
 We welcome your input.
 Our top areas of interest are: